wp-plugins/updraftplus/readme.txt

 == Installation ==

-<a href="http://updraftplus.com/download/">Please go here for full instructions</a>.
+<a href="http://updraftplus.com/download/">Please go here for full instructions for installing this plugin.</a>

 == Frequently Asked Questions ==